Ada-Developers-Academy/core-unit-3/functions/callback-functions.md

 The variable `bakeCake` references a different function that prints details about baking a cake.

-When we bake a cake, maybe there's always cleanup behavior that we want to call, whether it's cleaning our counters, sink, or stove-top.
+As part of baking a cake, we need to wait while the cake is in the oven.
+Let's assume we always want to perform some kind of cleanup behavior while we're waiting, whether it's cleaning our counters, sink, or stove-top.

+We can't just call our `cleanCountertop` before we start baking the cake, or after we're done baking the cake.
+We want to do it in the middle, while the cake is in the oven!

 We can _change the function signature_ of `bakeCake` to accept an argument, `cleanupBehavior`.
 Inside our `bakeCake` function, we can take that argument and _invoke_ whatever function it references, by attaching `()` to it.